kerubobosire254/sme-credit-risk-scoring-app/README.md

-# 🧠 SME Credit Risk Scoring Platform
+# 🧠 SME Credit Risk Intelligence System

-An AI-powered credit risk intelligence system that evaluates SMEs using financial data, predicts probability of default, and generates explainable credit reports with behavioural insights and industry benchmarking.

-## 🚀 Project Overview

-This system is designed to simulate a real-world credit underwriting engine used in fintech and lending institutions.

-It enables users to:
-- Upload SME financial data (CSV / Excel)
+## 🚨 Problem Statement

+Access to credit remains one of the biggest barriers to SME growth, especially in emerging markets.

+Despite SMEs being the backbone of economic activity, most financial institutions struggle to accurately assess their creditworthiness due to:

+- Incomplete or inconsistent financial records
+- Heavy reliance on collateral-based lending models
+- Lack of standardized financial reporting among SMEs
+- Limited visibility into cash flow behaviour and repayment patterns
+- High levels of informal or semi-formal financial activity

+As a result, many viable SMEs are incorrectly classified as high-risk, leading to:
+- Credit under-approval
+- Over-reliance on manual underwriting
+- Slow loan processing cycles
-- Automatically engineer financial risk features
+- Inefficient risk pricing

+## 💡 Solution

+This project proposes an **AI-driven SME Credit Risk Intelligence Platform** that transforms raw SME financial data into:

-- Predict Probability of Default (PD)
+- A probability of default (PD) score
-- Generate an interpretable credit score
+- An interpretable credit score
+- Behavioural risk segmentation
+- Industry-relative benchmarking
+- Explainable risk breakdowns

+The system is designed to replicate and enhance traditional credit underwriting by introducing:
+- Data-driven feature engineering
-- Classify SMEs into behavioural risk personas
+- Behavioural clustering of SMEs
-- Compare performance against industry benchmarks
+- Adaptive handling of incomplete financial data
-- Download a structured credit risk report
+- Transparent, explainable risk outputs

+---

+## 🎯 Goal

+To enable faster, fairer, and more accurate SME credit decisions by replacing rigid traditional scoring methods with a flexible, explainable machine learning-based risk engine.

 ## 🧠 Key Features